KCDS Hackathon 2025

 Turbulent flows — the chaotic, swirling motions you see in storm clouds, the wake behind an airplane wing, or the frothy swirls in your morning cup of coffee — span a vast range of interacting scales.
 Resolving every vortex from meter-wide eddies down to tiny millimeter-scale whirls requires grids with billions of points and supercomputers running for days or weeks.
 Coarse, low-resolution simulations run quickly but miss critical small-scale physics.
 The Hack the Turbulence hackathon challenges you to bridge this gap.
 Develop deep-learning models that take coarse turbulent flow data and reconstruct high-resolution fields, while respecting the underlying physics.
 We invite students and researchers from mathematics, data science, engineering, and physics to join us for four days of hands-on innovation.
 Participants will enhance their skills in data analysis and scientific machine learning.
 They will also connect with researchers from different disciplines and get hands-on experience with KIT's supercomputer cluster.
 This event is organized by machine learning enthusiasts from KCDS, with support from KIT and SCC.

-Prof. Dr.-Ing.
-Oliver Stein
+Prof. Dr. Oliver Stein

-Combustion Technology Division of the Engler-Bunte-Institut | Karslruhe Institute of Technology
+Combustion Technology Division of the Engler-Bunte-Institut | Karlsruhe Institute of Technology

 Dr.-Ing.
 Ali Shamooni